 The school also recognises that when children are not in school, such as when a learner is on a reduced timetable, suspended or excluded, they miss the protection and opportunities that education can provide, and can become more vulnerable to harm.
-Learners who have a social worker, including looked-after children, and previously looked-after children are especially vulnerable.
-The school proactively supports learners in the school environment and decision-making processes about reduced timetables, suspension or exclusion operate in the best interest of children as outlined in local and national guidance.
+Learners who have a social worker, including looked-after children, and previously lookedafter children, are especially vulnerable.
+The school proactively supports learners in the school environment and decision-making processes about reduced timetables, suspension or exclusion and operate in the best interest of children as outlined in local and national guidance.

 Our behaviour policy is based around supporting children's behaviour and we use a restorative teaching approach, rather than a punitive approach to poor behaviour.
 Exclusions are, therefore, rare however, there are times that an exclusion will be used in order to ensure that our approach can be reviewed should more serious incidents occur.

-See national guidance Behaviour in Schools (2022), Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement (2022), Supporting pupils at school with medical conditions (2015) and local guidance Derbyshire part-time timetables and Derbyshire attendance management and exclusions)
+See national guidance Behaviour in Schools (2022), Suspension and Permanent Exclusion from maintained schools, academies and pupil referral units in England, including pupil movement (2022), Supporting pupils at school with medical conditions (2015) and local guidance Derby part-time timetable guidance and a protocol and Derby In Year Fair Access (IYFA) and Exclusions or Derbyshire part-time timetables and Derbyshire attendance management and exclusions)

 • Elective home education.
 Where a parent/carer has expressed their intention to remove a child from school with a view to educating at home, the school will seek to co-ordinate a meeting with the parents/carers, Local Authority, and other key professionals where possible.
 This would be before a final decision has been made, to ensure the parents/carers have considered what is in the best interests of each child and is particularly important where a child has SEND, is vulnerable, and/or has a social worker or is vulnerable.
+Where a child has an Education, Health and Care Plan (EHCP) the local authority should review the plan with parents/carers.
 Where a child is taken off roll, we will inform the Local Authority of the deletion from our admission register via the system outlined on the Derby or Derbyshire Education Welfare webpages.